ramaroberto/neat-python/docs/module_summaries.rst

     .. py:method:: __repr__()

-      Returns a representation of the class suitable for use in code for initialization.
+      Returns a representation of the class suitable for use in code for initialization.g

       :return: Representation as for `repr`.
       :rtype: str